 Staff and Partners

-The Grefenstette Center is able to make significant contributions to the global discourse and practice of tech ethics due to contributions from a diverse set of stakeholders.
+The Grefenstette Center for Ethics is able to make significant contributions to the global discourse and practice of tech ethics due to contributions from a diverse set of stakeholders.
 In addition to full and part-time staff members, we are fortunate to work with undergraduate and graduate students engaged in cutting edge research and scholarship, academics and professionals investigating topics at the intersection of faith and technology, and community members and organizational partners invested in addressing the challenges and celebrating the benefits of life in a digital age.

 National Research Scholars hail from all over the United States and work collaboratively throughout the year to strengthen their research, teaching, and writing about ethics, technology, and faith.